-To enable seamless interaction with the Fabric Data Agent AI tool directly from Concierge, Metric Insights supports integration through a Model Context Protocol (MCP) Server.
+To enable seamless interaction with the Microsoft Fabric Data Agent AI tool directly from Concierge, Metric Insights supports integration through a Model Context Protocol (MCP) Server.
 This connection provides Users with access to Fabric’s Conversational Analytics and other AI-powered capabilities, allowing them to ask natural-language questions about their data from within Concierge — without switching platforms.

-Difference Between Fabric and Copilot
+Difference Between Fabric Data Agents and Copilot

 Architectural Diagram for Fabric MCP Server Integration with Concierge